Alex Atherton

 This talk identifies their key characteristics and the solutions organisations can use to recruit and retain the best of this generation in any industry.

-Managing The Multi-Generational Workplace
+Leading The Multi-Generational Workplace

 Unprecedented levels of age diversity are now the norm in many workplaces.
 As life expectancy increases and retirement ages rise ever higher the age gap between the youngest and oldest is expanding, sometimes spanning more than 50 years.